LTX 180mm POLYSTYRENE FIXING PLUG 200PCS

 Parameter Value

-Anchorage Depth (heff) 30 mm · 50 mm for aerated concrete
+Anchorage depth (heff) 30 mm · 50 mm in aerated concrete

-Drill Hole Depth (h0) 40 mm · 60 mm for aerated concrete
+Drill hole depth (h0) 40 mm · 60 mm in aerated concrete

-Pin Material Polyamide reinforced with glass fibre (PA + GF)
+Pin material Polyamide + glass fibre (PA + GF)

 Certification ETA-16/0509 (ETAG 014)